As with all wild creatures, snakes should be respected, and caution used at all times!

-All poisonous snakes do not have common characteristics, though some urban myths would have you believe that they all have triangular heads and bright colors.
-Rather than relying on these fallible identifiers, research the poisonous snakes in a locality before you go there, so you’ll know exactly what to avoid.
+All venomous snakes do not have common characteristics, though some urban myths would have you believe that they all have triangular heads and bright colors.
+Rather than relying on these fallible identifiers, research the venomous snakes in a locality before you go there, so you’ll know exactly what to avoid.
 Make sure you read all warning notices and follow any guidelines posted for your safety.

 An ounce of prevention could save your life:

 - Wear long pants and boots taller than the ankle.

 - Avoid tall brush and deep, dark crevices.

 - Make plenty of noise and vibration while walking.

 - Do not approach snakes, avoid them at all times.